 The cost of living in Florida is high due to a number of factors

 With good cause, Florida is one of the most well-liked states in the US.
-Both inhabitants and tourists will find the state to have a lot to offer.
-In Florida, there are attractions for every taste, from world-class theme parks to stunning beaches.
+Inhabitants and tourists will find the state has a lot to offer.
+Florida has attractions for every taste, from world-class theme parks to stunning beaches.

 But increased demand also means a high expense of living.
 Florida is frequently mentioned as one of the most expensive places to live in.

 Florida’s housing crisis has been building for years.
 The state has enjoyed robust population growth, even as it has courted new residents and businesses attracted by low taxes and an anti-regulation agenda.